 āThe idea of Corporate Kane was that Corporate Kane was never supposed to wrestle,ā Kane said. āHe was just a mouthpiece, and then when the Authority needed an enforcer, thatās when Kane put on the mask.
 But they were never supposed to touch the guy in the suit.ā

-A cornerstone of WWE for nearly three decades, Kane has since transitioned away from full time competition.
-He was inducted into the WWE Hall of Fame and now serves as the mayor of Knox County, Tennessee, currently in his second term.
+After nearly three decades as one of WWEās most recognizable figures, Kane has since stepped away from full time competition.
+He was inducted into the WWE Hall of Fame and now serves as the mayor of Knox County, Tennessee, continuing his career outside the ring.